Credit Spread Stop Order – Conventional or Contingent?

 Since the delta for our short 80 put is given as .07, and the delta on our long 75 put is given as .03, our net delta for the spread is .04… the option is estimated to move $0.04 for every $1.00 the stock moves.

-So, “X” will be how much the stock will have to fall to correspond to the option spread moving $0.66 against us.
+So, “X” will be how much the stock will have to fall to correspond to the option spread net premium moving to $1.10.

 Result: when we entered our XYZ spread, we now know ahead of time the trigger price to use for our contingent stop on the XYZ underlying: